HTTP-RPC/Kilo/README.md

 ### WSWebServiceProxy Class
 The `WSWebServiceProxy` class serves as an invocation proxy for HTTP-RPC services.
 Internally, it uses an instance of `NSURLSession` to issue HTTP requests. `POST` requests are encoded as "multipart/form-data". `NSJSONSerialization` is used to deserialize response content.

 Service proxies are initialized via the `initWithSession:serverURL:` method, which takes an `NSURLSession` instance and the URL of the server as arguments.
-Service operations are executed by calling the `invoke:withArguments:attachments:resultHandler:` method:
+Service operations are executed by calling the `invoke:path:arguments:resultHandler:` method:

-    - (NSURLSessionDataTask *)invoke:(NSString *)methodName
+    - (NSURLSessionDataTask *)invoke:(NSString *)method path:(NSString *)path
-        withArguments:(NSDictionary *)arguments
+        arguments:(NSDictionary<NSString *, id> *)arguments
-        attachments:(NSDictionary *)attachments
-        resultHandler:(void (^)(id, NSError *))resultHandler;
+        resultHandler:(void (^)(id _Nullable, NSError * _Nullable))resultHandler;

 This method takes the following arguments:

-* `methodName` - the name of the remote method to invoke
+* `method` - the HTTP method to execute
+* `path` - the resource path
-* `arguments` - a dictionary containing the method arguments as key/value pairs
+* `arguments` - a dictionary containing the request arguments as key/value pairs
-* `attachments` - a dictionary containing any attachments to the method
 * `resultHandler` - a callback that will be invoked upon completion of the method

-The following convenience methods are also provided:

-    - (NSURLSessionDataTask *)invoke:(NSString *)methodName
-        resultHandler:(void (^)(id, NSError *))resultHandler;
+A convenience method is also provided for executing operations that don't take any arguments:

-    - (NSURLSessionDataTask *)invoke:(NSString *)methodName
+    - (NSURLSessionDataTask *)invoke:(NSString *)method path:(NSString *)path
-        withArguments:(NSDictionary *)arguments
-        resultHandler:(void (^)(id, NSError *))resultHandler;
+        resultHandler:(void (^)(id _Nullable, NSError * _Nullable))resultHandler;

-Method arguments can be any numeric type, a boolean, or a string.
-Indexed collection arguments are specified as arrays of any supported simple type (e.g. `[Double]`), and keyed collections are specified as dictionaries (e.g. `[String: Int]`).
-Dictionary arguments must use `String` values for keys.

-Attachments are specified a dictionary of URL arrays.
-The URLs refer to local resources whose contents will be transmitted along with the method arguments.
-If provided, they are sent to the server as multipart form data, like an HTML form.
-See [RFC 2388](https://www.ietf.org/rfc/rfc2388.txt) for more information.
+Arguments may be any of the following types:

+* `NSNumber`
+* `CFBooleanRef`
+* `NSString`
+* `NSURL`
+* `NSArray`

+URL arguments represent binary content and can only be used with `POST` requests.
+Array arguments may be used with any request type, but array elements must be a supported simple type.

 The result handler callback is called upon completion of the operation.
 The callback takes two arguments: a result object and an error object.
-If the operation completes successfully, the first argument contains the value returned by the method, or `nil` if the method does not return a value.
+If the operation completes successfully, the first argument first argument will contain the result of the operation.
 If the operation fails, the second argument will be populated with an instance of `NSError` describing the error that occurred.

 Both variants of the `invoke` method return an instance of `NSURLSessionDataTask` representing the invocation request.
 This allows an application to cancel a task, if necessary.